Christi Arnerich, an ENT specialist, answers a parent’s question regarding elective surgery during the Covid-19 pandemic.

 Pediatrician Lauren Strelitz, MD, provides some advice on helping teens navigate this difficult time.

-Stanford Children’s Health pediatric infectious disease expert Roshni Mathew, MD, answers common questions about the COVID-19 vaccines.
+Stanford Medicine Children’s Health pediatric infectious disease expert Roshni Mathew, MD, answers common questions about the COVID-19 vaccines.

 Lucile Packard Children’s Hospital Stanford has been named a Most Innovative Children’s Hospital by PARENTS Magazine.

-Stanford Children’s Health prepared quickly for COVID-19.
+Stanford Medicine Children’s Health prepared quickly for COVID-19.

 It is important to not lose sight of the need to stay physically active, while staying socially distant.